Saturday, June 14, 2025

 Recent History and Current Status (2000s-Present)

 Following Canning’s retirement in 2008, Blue Mountain continued to evolve.
-In 2014, Intrawest sold its 50% stake in the resort to Skyline Investments.
+In 2014, Intrawest acquired the remaining 50% interest in Blue Mountain Ski Resort in September 2014, from Blue Mountain Resorts Holdings.
 Later, in December 2021, Alterra Mountain Company acquired the remaining shares to become the sole owner of Blue Mountain Resort.

 Today, Blue Mountain features 43 trails across 364 acres of skiable terrain, 11 lifts, and a vertical drop of 720 feet.
 The resort has expanded well beyond skiing to include attractions such as the Ridge Runner Mountain Coaster, Timber Challenge High Ropes, Cascade Putting Course, and the Plunge!
 Aquatic Center.